Back Arteta, Kroenke out: Arsenal's transfer situation is not so straightforward | Goal.com

 That was seen by many as a direct message to the Arsenal hierarchy, something the Spaniard was quick to deny.

-“That was misinterpreted,” he said.
-“It wasn't my intention.
-We work so closely with everyone at the club, with the owners, to put the plan that we need to take the club forward.

-“Everybody has the same ambition; we are in all of this together.”
+"I have full support from the Kroenkes, the board, the sporting director," Arteta added after Tuesday's defeat at Villa, when asked if he had a message for the fans who spent £1,700 on the plane banner.

+"We are putting a very strong plan together to try to do as much as we can in the shortest period, because at the end of the day the league table doesn’t lie and we now the gap we have to fill in.
+We are on board trying to do everything together."

-As much as he wants money to spend in order to make the changes he knows are needed, Arteta is aware to the problems facing the club.
+As much as Arteta wants money to spend in order to make the changes he knows are needed, he is aware to the problems facing the club.

+"The uncertainty is the reality," he said.
+"We have uncertainty because the coronavirus hit everybody hard.
+We don’t know if we are finishing in Europe and there is uncertainty with a few players."

 It took weeks of negotiations and many of those players who needed convincing would not take too kindly to seeing millions suddenly spent in the transfer market a few months later.